Prahran College: Legacy

 Sculptor and Prahran lecturer David Wilson, who began teaching part-time in the Sculpture Department under head John Davis in 1973, remembers;

 "It was with great sadness that I left the Prahran sculpture studios at the close of 1992.
 I foresaw the end of the heady days of creative initiatives, of working within a system with a degree of autonomy for an administration which trusted that the decisions we made were always in the interests of better educating aspiring artists.
 By this time this enterprising culture was already being swamped by creeping regulation and "universification" and was replaced with stringency and accountability and justification and the imposition of a strange requirement of orthodoxy on the humanities.
 The last years of my teaching career bore this out.
 However I am lucky to have spent most of my art school life in an atmosphere where the college was seen as an extension of one's studio and a proper part of the art world at large."

 Alumni

-A long and energetic history of teaching by very significant artists had left Prahran College, in its identities as Prahran College of Technology and Prahran College of Advanced Education and its predecessors, with a list of notable alumni, who include;
+The alumni of Prahran College, in its identities as Prahran College of Technology and Prahran College of Advanced Education and its predecessors, include its teaching staff...